zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ![](images/100/image29.png)

-Here you can see a confidence percentage that the message is a particular intent.
+Here you can see a confidence percentage that the message is an Intent.
 You also see that the Show menu is recognized.

-**Note:** You can see the JSON as click option here as the user interface which is provided for debugging purpose with the Bot is for testing ,so that you can see the JSON response if it's not responding properly.
-Once you integrate the bot with some channel i.e Facebook messenger,Web Page this JSON option will not show there.
+**Note:** You can see the JSON as click option here, as the user interface component, which is provided for debugging purpose while the Bot is in testing, so that you can see the JSON response to check if it’s not responding properly.
+Once you integrate the bot with some channel i.e. Facebook messenger, Web Page this JSON option will not appear.

 <!-- TODO: it would be good to add some recap text, telling the user what they have accomplished, where you can go from here, and any links to more information -->
 #### You have successfully created **Cafeteria ChatBot**.
 You are now ready to move to the next lab.